The Best Electric Smokers to Get Your Barbecue Season Started

 Electric Smoker

-This Old Smokey is a basic, vertical smoker with an analog temperature controller.
-The 15-inch diameter body houses a 1,250-watt heating element, a wood chip tray, a drip try, and two grill racks.
-It can reach temperatures from 200 up to 250 degrees F, although given its single-wall construction, expect that to drop if you venture to cook when its below 50 degrees F outside.
+The Old Smokey is a basic, vertical smoker with an analog temperature controller.
+The 15-inch diameter body houses a 1,250-watt heating element, a wood chip tray, a drip try, and two grill racks—an upper and a lower one.

-The grill racks have handles to make it easy to lift them out.
-Note that everything, including wood chips and the drip tray, will load into the unit from the top, which closes with a flat lid.
-This simple smoker has few variables to control, is relatively easy to use, and comes highly rated by customers online.
+Note: Everything, including wood chips and the drip tray, loads into the unit from the top which closes with a flat lid.
+With few variables to control, this smoker is relatively simple to use.

 Smokin Tex 1400 Pro Deluxe

-If you want to go all in on electric smoking, the Smokin Tex 1400 Pro Deluxe is worth considering.
-Smoking temperatures range from 100 to 250 degrees F, and although it has an analog temperature controller, the insulated double walls help it hold a steady temp.
-The 100 percent stainless-steel construction makes cleaning easy and ensures the 1400 Pro Deluxe will last for years.
+Go all in on electric smoking with the Smokin Tex 1400 Pro Deluxe.
+Smoking temperatures range from 100 to 250 F, and although it has an analog temperature controller, the insulated double walls help it hold a steady temp.
+The 100-percent stainless-steel construction makes cleaning easy and helps to ensure the 1400 Pro Deluxe will last for years.

-The smoker comes with five 14.5 by 14.5-inch racks—one of which is specifically for seafood.
-Four caster wheels facilitate moving this around, which is convenient since you won’t be leaving an electric smoker outside when you’re done smoking.
+The smoker comes with five 14.5-inch by 14.5-inch racks—one of which is designed specifically for seafood to lock in moisture.
+Four caster wheels (two locking, two standard) facilitate moving this smoker around.
 Try out the sample pack of five species of wood that is included.

 Shop Now